JaiWillems/celest/docs/source/guide/quickstart.rst

       location=toronto
    )

-The satellite coordinate representations can be used to create a :class:`celest.satellite.Satellite` object and perform satellite specific calculations such as determining the satellite's attitude towards a ground location.
+The satellite coordinate representations can be used to create a :class:`Satellite` object and perform satellite specific calculations such as determining the satellite's attitude towards a ground location.